TENNLab-UTK/Conversion-Networks/markdown/08_Value_to_Complements.md

 # Network to convert a value to its complement in all three encodings: V_{value} -> C_{value}, V_{value} -> C_{time} and V_{value} -> C_{train}

+The video for this markdown file is in [https://youtu.be/I1khKOplWVg](https://youtu.be/I1khKOplWVg).

 This is Figure 5 in the paper:

 ![../jpg/figure_05.jpg](../jpg/figure_05.jpg)

-If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](X).
+If you haven't done so already, I recommend going through the [main README for this repo](../README.md), and its [accompanying video](https://youtu.be/shubU9zfBAA).
 That will get you familiar with RISP, the open-source framework, and how we walk through these networks.

 The main shell script for this network is